The Beatles came to town on August 21, 1965, and had a terrible time.

 George was genuinely touched and used the guitar during the show, but it disappeared a year later after their last concert in Candlestick Park in San Francisco.
 [Another account says the guitar was not used on the US tour, but Harrison played it on “If I Needed Someone” on 1965’s “Rubber Soul.”]

 In a letter dated 7 September, 1965, George expressed his appreciation in a letter to Butwin:

 I cannot tell you how much I appreciated your generosity in giving me such an expensive guitar when we were in Minneapolis.
 As you know, I did have the older model, but I’ll definitely be using the new one in the future, both for recording sessions and stage appearances.

-Local groups the Accents, Underbeats, TC Atlantic, and Gregory Dee and the Avanties played in the concourses (the Underbeats were embarrassed by that more than anything, according to an interview.)
+Local groups the Accents, Underbeats, TC Atlantic, and Gregory Dee and the Avanties played in the concourse of the stadium before the show.
+Rod Eaton of the Underbeats explains:

 The show started at 7:30.
 Opening acts on the tour were Brenda Holloway and the King Curtis Band, and Cannibal & The Headhunters.
 Sounds Incorporated (not to be confused with Sounds Orchestral), was another British group managed by Brian Epstein.
 They had no hits but had appeared in a couple of films; their thing was apparently putting the classics to a rock beat.

 The Beatles ran out of the dugout to the elevated stage at the pitcher’s mound.
 Enduring terrible acoustics, the lads sang 11 songs in 35 minutes.
 “Twist and Shout” was deleted because John had throat problems.

 - She’s A Woman